Introduction to Chapel

 • “The --fast flag instructs the Chapel compiler to optimise our code.”

-• “The -o flag tells the compiler what to name our output (otherwise it gets named a.out)”
+• “The -o flag tells the compiler what to name our output (otherwise it gets named after the source file)”